 11. Reproductive system and notions of development

-The following learning activities will be used to achieve the subject?s objectives:
+The following learning activities will be used to achieve the subject's objectives:

 1. Lectures presenting the main theoretical concepts, with student participation through questions and related quizzes.